Editor’s Note: IPP Magazine may receive a commission for affiliate links in this article.

 In many (but not all) instances an alternative to polyaspartic coatings is epoxy coatings.

 Not sure if polyaspartic or epoxy coatings are right for your project?
-Let CDN Paint connect you with a top-rated industrial coatings professional today!
+We’ve found top options for your project below!

 A Closer Look at Polyaspartic vs. Epoxy Coatings